sushil2601/javaScript_practise/REACT.md

 Ans :-
     By using conditional rendering based on the state and validate input values before updating the state.

-Q. Can you explain what custom hooks are in React and how they differ from regular hooks?
-Ans:-
-    Custom hooks in React are reusable JavaScript functions that allow you to extract logic and stateful behavior from components.
-While regular hooks like useState and useEffect are provided by React, custom hooks are created by developers to encapsulate specific logic that can be shared across multiple components.

-Q. What are the benefits of using custom hooks in React?
-Can you provide an example of a scenario where a custom hook would be useful?
-Ans:-
-    The benefits of using custom hooks in React are improved code organization, reusability, and separation of concerns.
-They enable you to extract complex logic into a reusable hook, reducing duplication and promoting cleaner, more maintainable code.
-For example, a custom hook for handling form validation can be reused in multiple forms throughout the application.
+Q. Custom hook :-
+Ans :-
+        .A custom hook is simply a user defined JavaScript function whose name starts with use.

+        .It lets you extract reusable “hook logic” out of a component so that it can be shared across many components without repeating code.

+        .Move duplicated hook logic (e.g., form handling, data fetching) into a single function.

 <!-- Code Splitting -->

 Q. What is code Splitting in React?
+Ans :-

-Ans :- Code Splitting is a technique to split in JavaScript bundle into smaller chunks, which are loaded on-demand.
+    .Code Splitting is a technique to split in JavaScript bundle into smaller chunks, which are loaded on-demand.

+    .Improve performance by reducing the initial bundle size.

 Q. How to implement Code Splitting in React?
 Ans :-